When is the Next Super Moon? A Guide for Families

 How do we know when a Super Moon will be visible?

 Here are some dates for Super Moon appearances.
-These dates were accurate at time of print (December 2017).
+These dates were accurate at time of publication (May 2021).
 For the most up to date information if you’re viewing this article at a later date, you could visit this website.

 Things to do after hours